Chhatrasal: Bundela war of independence

-Relations with Bajirao I
+Relation with Bajirao I

 Peshwa Baji Rao's second wife Mastani was Chhatrasal's daughter born from his concubine Ruhani Begum.

 Patron of literature

 Chhatrasal was a patron of literature, and his court housed several noted poets.
 His eulogies written by Kavi Bhushan, Lal Kavi, Bakhshi Hansaraj and other court poets helped him gain lasting fame.

-He also contributed in construction of temples of Kundalpur, a jain pilgrim centre in Madhya Pradesh.
+He also contributed in construction of Jain temples of Kundalpur, an ancient Jain pilgrim site in Madhya Pradesh.

+Death and Succession

+Chatrasal was able to carve out a big kingdom for himself.
+Before his death, he divided his kingdom into three parts.
+Bajirao was given one third of his territory worth 30 lakhs of revenue, Chatrasal's eldest son Harde Sah of Panna was given territory worth 38 lakhs of revenue and his second son, Jagat Raj of Banda, was given territory worth 30 lakhs.
+The younger sons were also given lands to support their lifestyle.

 Legacy

 The Chhatarpur town and its eponymous district in Madhya Pradesh are named after Chhatrasal.
 Several places in Chhatarpur, including the Maharaja Chhatrasal Museum, Maharaja Chhatrasal Station Chhatarpur railway station (a railway station in Chhatarpur), are named after him.
-The Chhatrasal Stadium in Delhi is also named after the Maharaja Chhatrasal.
+The Chhatrasal Stadium in Delhi and Chhatrasal Nagar (a colony) in Bhopal is also named after the Maharaja Chhatrasal.